razor-network/docs-v2/docs/stake.md

     docker exec -it razor-go razor import

-Staker needs to import the list of endpoints using `importEndpoints` command"
+Staker needs to import the list of endpoints using `importEndpoints` command

     docker exec -it razor-go razor importEndpoints